-There are so many delicious grilled salmon recipe out there, but have you ever wondered about the basics of how to make salmon on the grill?
+There are so many delicious grilled salmon recipes out there, but have you ever wondered about the basics of how to make salmon on the grill?
 This simple tutorial will teach you how to grill salmon so that you can get a healthy simple meal on the table with little effort!

 When I talk with friends and family about fish, they tend to tell me they either don’t “like” it or would only order it at a restaurant.
 In either case, I think it all comes down to not knowing how easy it can be to cook it the right way at home.
 Cooking fish can be a little intimidating if you’ve never done it before, and if you’ve had a bad experience with how someone else has made it, then you might just think you don’t like it.
 But rest assured, I’m going to show you how to grill salmon in a simple and easy way so that you will finally add salmon to your weekly menu at home!